 In 2018, we’re going to be changing it up a little bit.
-Instead of always offering a discount for a week of deliveries, we may also offer one-on-one meetings with your sales rep and farmer or be distributing samples!
 For this feature, we have a variety of samples available from Woolley’s Lamb.
 Please contact your sales rep to have a sample added on to your order.
 Woolley’s have lots of leg of lamb – just in time for Easter!
 Their lamb (for reasons we’ll get into below) is much leaner and milder tasting than typical Ontario or imported lamb, so get those samples on your order so you too can discover the delicious high quality of Woolley’s Lamb.

 Woolley’s Lamb: A History

 Woolley’s Lamb is not just a lamb farm.
 Originally, it was (and still is) a very large apple and sour cherry orchard, an orchard that is one of the ten farm partners that works with Norfolk’s Fruit Grower’s Association!
 There’s a good chance if you’ve purchased an apple from NFGA, you’ve purchased apples grown from Brett Shuyler and Carrie Woolley’s family farm.